boschresearch/NeuTraL-AD/README.md

 KDD and KDDrev datasets can be downloaded from https://kdd.ics.uci.edu/databases/kddcup99/

+Graph Data are modified on the TUDataset from https://chrsmrrs.github.io/datasets/

+Cifar10_feat is the last-layer features of Cifar 10 extracted by a ResNet152 pretrained on ImageNet.
 ## License

 Neural Transformation Learning for Anomaly Detection (NeuTraLAD) is open-sourced under the AGPL-3.0 license.
 See the